ShripadBhat27/Sahayya/README.md

 # **Sahayya**

-Sahayya  is our attempt to increase organic reach of NGO who are working for betterment of society.
+Sahayya is social media app intended for NGO's.
+It is our attempt to increase organic reach of NGO who are working for betterment of society.
 We completed this project as part of [Hackathon](https://zeta-hacks.hackerearth.com/) organised by [Zeta](https://www.zeta.tech/in) on hackerEarth platform.

 ```Sahayya means Aid, Pronunciation - sāhāyya, saahaayya```